tamius-han/ultrawidify/README.md

 * Had to scrap settings page in its current form
 * TODO: sometimes not all buttons can fit in the control bar.
 Such occurences should be detected.

+###v0.9.9.6

+* The issue with buttons not fitting in the control bar was resolved.

 ###v1.0-rc1

 * Settings page is added and mostly working.